 It is available to full-time and part-time students.
 In 2016-17, over 619,000 students benefited from $990 million appropriated to FWS in FY 2017.

 Graduate PLUS loans provide federal student loans up to the cost of attendance for qualified borrowers

-The House PROSPER Act sets an annual limit for Graduate ONE loans of $28,500 with an aggregate cap of $150,000 (including undergraduate loans).
-Given these new limits on federal student loans, graduate students will need to borrow in the private loan market at greater cost and with less favorable terms.
+The House PROSPER Act set an annual limit for Graduate ONE loans of $28,500 with an aggregate cap of $150,000 (including undergraduate loans).
+Given these new limits on federal student loans, graduate students would have needed to borrow in the private loan market at greater cost and with less favorable terms.
 This chart illustrates the current federal Stafford Direct Loan limits and the new proposed federal ONE Loan limits.
-(Current limits that would be struck under the House PROSPER Act are struck through.
+(Current limits that would have been struck under the House PROSPER Act are struck through.
 New loan limits are illustrated in black text.
 Click to enlarge.)

 Public Service Loan Forgiveness forgives the balance of federal student loans for qualifying borrowers after 10 years working in the public sector

 This program has helped to recruit social workers, teachers, federal and state government workers, doctors serving high need, rural populations, and others.

 The Senate held several hearings on the Higher Education Act reauthorization in 2018, but none have specifically focused on graduate students.
 Senate HELP Chairman Lamar Alexander (R-TN) has previously proposed legislation that would eliminate the current Grad PLUS program and create a new loan program that would impose annual borrowing limits for graduate students.
 The legislation would continue existing provisions that provide higher annual limits for students in programs with higher need (such as medical schools).